It is very common to have a video on your landing page in 2018. This type of content should create a bond with your visitors and increase conversion.

 Based on everything that has been said previously, it is easy to tell that landing videos can be extremely powerful if used the right way.

 Now, let’s check some of the situations where companies can benefit the most.

-A company has to use every tool at their disposal to leave its mark on an industry and create its fan and customer base.
+A company has to use every tool at its disposal to leave its mark on industry and create its fan and customer base.
 Videos can help in that sense as they give personality to an otherwise inanimate subject.
 At the same time, they help grab the attention of visitors who would otherwise ignore your content and bounce back after several moments.

 Companies with revolutionary products or services

 In this case, a landing page video is primarily used to describe what is offered by a website.
 Emphasis is not on building a company brand.
 Instead, it’s on creating a buzz around a product or a service that has a serious competitive advantage.
 It can also serve as a manual for something that might seem confusing to users.

 Digital marketing companies

 When it comes to companies providing digital services, landing page videos have different purposes.
 They are not used to explain anything or introduce a company.
 Instead, they are being used as a form of a digital business cards.
 As soon as you land on one of these sites you are able to check their video and decide whether or not you should work with them in the future.

 Digital companies and gaming companies have some things in common.
 Both of them rely heavily on visual aids to convey their messages.
 These organizations also have active video production, a library, and a YouTube channel.
 However, the reason why they create animated videos on landing pages is completely different.
 While digital companies do it mainly to show their skill set, gaming companies do it to show their new product.
 Although their skillset is noticeable in the video, the emphasis is on the software.